-The Firm's investment management fees are based on the following fee scale:

-The fee scale applies to client's account market value at each tier, creating a blended rate.
+The Firm's maximum annual advisory fee for clients paying a percentage of assets under management is 1.25%.
+The specific investment management fee charged to a client is set forth in each client's Agreement and is determined based on the size of the assets under management, complexity of the portfolio, extent of activity in the account and/or other reasons agreed upon by IDA and the client.
+We typically use a fee scale, which applies to the market value of a client's account at each tier, resulting in a blended rate.
+However, in certain cases, we may charge a flat fee instead of a tiered fee, depending on the specific circumstances of the client's account.
 For purposes of calculating a client's assets under management, IDA will consider all investment management accounts which constitute a "household" of the client's assets.
-Typically, a client's household consists of any spouse, parent, child, partner, or sibling who resides at the same mailing address as the client.
-IDA will include other related accounts, if requested by the client.
+Typically, a client's household consists of any spouse, parent, child, partner, or sibling who resides at the same mailing address, if requested by the client.